schaeferphilip/Car_Classification_Analysis/README.md

 # Conclusion

-In this project, we first look for the number of clusters needed to group vehicles.
-We got 5 clusters at first but the grouping was done according to a only variable, the length.
-We have added information additional in our data to obtain 4 clusters with a grouping based on several variables.
-Secondly, we carried out a classification based on

-on the use of several machine learning algorithms (together Learning) to make our predictions.
-Finally, we implemented an API and a web page to enter vehicle characteristics and make our predictions based on data from

-the user.
-For us, it was a great experience. discover machine learning in several aspects
+In this project, we first looked for the number of clusters necessary to group the vehicles.
+We obtained 5 clusters in a first step but the grouping was done according to only one variable, the length.
+We added additional information in our data to obtain 4 clusters with a grouping based on several variables.
+In a second step, we performed a classification based on the use of several machine learning algorithms (ensemble learning) to make our predictions.
+Finally, we implemented an api and a web page to enter vehicle characteristics and make our predictions based on the user's data.
+For us, it was a great experience to discover machine learning in several aspects.